ozgen/sample-company/README.md

 ## Event Notification

 The application uses Spring's Application Event mechanism to send notifications to the system administrator when an employee is assigned 3 or more computers.
 When assigning a computer to an employee, an internal event is triggered.
-The event carries the necessary information such as the employee's abbreviation and the number of computers assigned.
+The event carries the necessary information such as the employee's abbreviation.

 The `MaxAssignmentsReachedEvent` class represents this event and is automatically published by the application.
 The event is then handled by the `MaxAssignmentsReachedEventListener`, which listens for the event and triggers the notification process.